jtablesaw/tablesaw/docs/userguide/BarsAndPies.md

 [Contents](https://jtablesaw.github.io/tablesaw/userguide/toc)

-# Visualization for Exploratory Data Analysis
+# Bars, Pareto charts, and Pies

 In [Part 1 of this series](https://dzone.com/articles/learn-data-science-with-java-and-tablesaw), we introduced [Tablesaw](https://github.com/jtablesaw/tablesaw), a platform for data science in Java and showed how Tablesaw can be used to filter and transform datasets, and produce cross-tabulations.
 Now we turn to visualization.
 For this discussion, we'll use a Tornado dataset from NOAA.